The Prologue Society

 The inspiration for The Prologue Society’s name comes from the statue Future by Robert Aitken that sits at the Pennsylvania Avenue entrance to the National Archives in Washington D.C.
 The quote on the statue in turn refers to Shakespeare’s famous quote, “What’s past is prologue.”

-The 2018-2019 Season of The Prologue Society is already half-way over but there is still much more yet to come!
+The 2018-2019 Season of The Prologue Society is almost over but there is still much more yet to come!

 Visit our Join Us page to become a member for the remainder of this season and to stay informed about what's happening.